zackedwards/SlackOff-Bot/UserStories.md

 Use Case: The user has exceeded the message rate threshold

-* [ ] US6: As a user I want to retrieve randomized content from the database so that I am optimally distracted Story points: 5
+* [x] US6: As a user I want to retrieve randomized content from the database so that I am optimally distracted.
+Story points: 5
 Author: Grace